zachwill/blog/_posts/2014-02-09-flappy-bird.md

 [graph]: /img/flappy_bird.png

 In late December and early January, I'm guessing [Dong Nguyen][dongatory] probably used [some sort of service to download/rate Flappy Bird][bots] on the App Store.
-The end goal was probably to generate some buzz for a game that originally had been released at the end of May and then updated in September for iOS 7.
+The end goal was likely to generate some buzz for a game that originally had been released at the end of May and then updated in September for iOS 7.
 With six months of nothing happening on a game he had made in a week's spare time, a marketing experiment around the holiday download season couldn't hurt.

 [bots]: http://www.bluecloudsolutions.com/blog/flappy-birds-smoke-mirrors-scamming-app-store/
 [dongatory]: https://twitter.com/dongatory